chadblack/585Global68/calendar.md

 1. week
 {:toc}

-## Aug.
-24: Introduction to the Course
+## Jan 21: Introduction to the Course

 Read: